Chris Haske – Art

 Mary-Patricia Moynihan teaches Spanish at Peabody, and holds an M.A. in Hispanic Literature from Indiana University.

-Travis Miller is Peabody’s Head of Middle School and the K-8 technology teacher.
+Travis Miller is Peabody’s Operations Manager and the K-2 technology teacher.
 He has a B.A. in Biology and a Master’s in Teaching from the University of Virginia.
 In his previous position as the Middle School science teacher, he developed a strong interest in instructional technology and chose to shift teaching roles, becoming the school’s technology teacher in 2011.
 He has been a presenter at the Virginia Association of Science Teachers’ annual conference, demonstrating the effectiveness of using interactive computer simulations to illustrate hard-to-teach concepts.
 Mr. Miller has a passion for working with children and helping them develop the lifelong skills and confidence necessary to navigate today’s increasingly complex world.

 Melissa Charles – Drama (K-5)